Lapingold/SensorsArduino/README.md

 ## TODO
 - **Add a microphone that works with the Arduino UNO
-- **Continue to further read surroundings by new means
+- **Find ways to further read surroundings by new means
 - **Make it possible to give commands to Marcai with hand-gestures

 ## Acknowledgements